Andalusia: Main cities

-Andalusia ranks first by population among the 17 autonomous communities of Spain.
-The estimated population at the beginning of 2009 was 8,285,692.
-The population is concentrated, above all, in the provincial capitals and along the coasts, so that the level of urbanization is quite high; half the population is concentrated in the 28 cities of more than 50,000 inhabitants.
-The population is aging, although the process of immigration is countering the inversion of the population pyramid.

 Population change

 At the end of the 20th century, Andalusia was in the last phase of demographic transition.
 The death rate stagnated at around 8–9 per thousand, and the population came to be influenced mainly by birth and migration.

 In 1950, Andalusia had 20.04 percent of the national population of Spain.
 By 1981, this had declined to 17.09 percent.
 Although the Andalusian population was not declining in absolute terms, these relative losses were due to emigration great enough to nearly counterbalance having the highest birth rate in Spain.
 Since the 1980s, this process has reversed on all counts, and as of 2009, Andalusia has 17.82 percent of the Spanish population.

 The birth rate is sharply down, as is typical in developed economies, although it has lagged behind much of the rest of the world in this respect.
 Furthermore, prior emigrants have been returning to Andalusia.
 Beginning in the 1990s, others have been immigrating in large numbers as well, as Spain has become a country of net immigration.

 At the beginning of the 21st century, statistics show a slight increase in the birth rate, due in large part to the higher birth rate among immigrants.
 The result is that as of 2009, the trend toward rejuvenation of the population is among the strongest of any autonomous community of Spain, or of any comparable region in Europe.